tyVespA/designo/README.md

-change images in linksCardsSection using picture slow loading in picture tags, how to fix? fix sections bottom-margins on mobiles
+change images in linksCardsSection using picture slow loading in picture tags, how to fix? fix sections bottom-margins on mobiles add errors to form change border-bottom with pseudo element to avoid layout shift

 Footer:
 create function to calculate margin-top and padding-top values depending on if banner is showing or not and an increased margin top for narrower mobiles (378- px)